ttlion/sdtDBN/README.md

 #### Arguments that use files with observations of static attributes

 - **-is**: File with the static observations used to learn the DBN.
 If not given, the program will learn a tDBN, without static features.
-If given, program will learn an sdtDBN, with static and dynamic features;
+If given, the program will learn an sdtDBN, with static and dynamic features;

 - **-obsStatic**: File with static observations of the subjects in which inference is going to be made.